chungyc/site-blog/site/posts/2009/05/no-terrorists-for-us-prisons.markdown

 tags: prison,sarcasm,terrorism
 ---

-Senate Democrats have promised to prevent detainees in the GuantÃ¡namo Bay facility from being transferred to prisons within the US.
+Senate Democrats have promised to prevent detainees in the Guantanamo Bay facility from being transferred to prisons within the US.
 The ostensible reason is that they do not want the detainees to be released within the United States, which is patently ridiculous on its face: there is no way they could confuse transfer of prisoners to another detention